Home » Recipes » Salads » Cobb Salad Recipe with Green Goddess Dressing

 Can I Make This Recipe Ahead of Time?

 Yes!
-If you want to prep your cobb salad recipe in advance or think you’ll have leftovers, we recommend storing the ingredients separately.
+If you want to prep your Cobb salad recipe in advance or think you’ll have leftovers, we recommend storing the ingredients separately.
 Or, at the very least reserving the dressing until just before serving.
 Kept in an airtight container or a sealable jar, the green goddess dressing will stay fresh in the fridge for up to 3 days.

 To store the salad itself, keep the toppings separate from the greens in airtight containers, and place a paper towel in each to absorb any excess moisture.
 They will keep fresh in the fridge for several days.